How to Learn and Study

 3. Learn the concepts.
 Take time to learn the general concepts and underlying reasoning.
 This helps you put yourself in the general right direction.
 Don’t simply memorize facts and details.

 4. Memorize certain important details.
-Despite my advice above, some details might need to be memorized.
+Despite number 3, some details might need to be memorized.
 Some tests require certain memorization.
-And where you are trying to grasp difficult materials, committing some facts to memory can give you solid early footholds as you climb.
+And when you are trying to grasp difficult materials, committing some facts to memory can give you solid early footholds as you climb.
+(This is sort of known as a learning concept of "scaffolding").

 5. Do not panic and try to relax.
-Some stress can improve focus, but too much (or panic) does not.
+Some stress is good and can improve focus, but too much stress (or panic) does not.
 Remain calm when studying.
 Think of it as a process where you take one step at a time, tiny steps if needed.
 Learn initial concepts and facts, and don't try to learn everything at once.
 This might be referred to as “scaffolding” or “chunking”.
 To alleviate stress, periodically step away, take deep breaths, do pushups, take a break, etc.

 6. Try to stay alert when studying and keep your mind focused and on task.
 If boredom, distraction, desire for sleep, or other impulses kick in, try these activities to keep you in the game: